node-modules/hessian.js/README.md

 3 recursive types:

-1. list for lists and arrays
+1. `list` for lists and arrays
-2. map for maps and dictionaries
+2. `map` for maps and dictionaries
-3. object for objects
+3. `object` for objects

 one special contruct:

 1. ref for shared and circular object references

+Hessian 2.0 has 3 internal reference maps:

+* An object/list reference map.
+* An class definition reference map.
+* A type (class name) reference map.

 ## Encoder